-Law 798: Seminar on Law and Policy of Higher Education
+Law 798: Law & Policy of Higher Education

 Sequence and Prerequisites: None

 Evaluation: This is a research seminar in which students will identify, research, and write about a salient legal problem particular to higher education.
 The paper will propose and defend a solution for it.
-The topic is of the student’s choice; a list of possible subjects will be circulated in due course.
+The topic is of the student’s choice; a list of possible subjects will be circulated shortly after the middle of the semester.
 The paper should be between thirty and forty double spaced pages inclusive of footnotes – about the length of a solid law review student note.

-The grade in the course will be based primarily on the quality of the paper, its thoroughness – this includes both non-legal as well as legal sources – analytical sophistication, and persuasiveness; and secondarily on the quality of the student’s presentation of and defense of the paper in the class.
-It is hoped that students will register their topics early and commence research in earnest during the summer.
+The grade in the course will be based primarily on the quality of the paper, its thoroughness – this includes both non-legal as well as legal sources – analytical sophistication, and persuasiveness; and secondarily on the quality of the student’s presentation of and defense of the draft idea for the paper in class.